 Projects

 The different types of Projects can help create the cascading nature of the way the top-down work is all related to each other.
 For instance, you can configure KaiNexus to support your Goal/Strategy/Tactics vernacular, as well as your VSM, RIE, and Green or Black Belt Classes.
-Regardless of what large scale efforts are going on in your organization, we can configure KaiNexus to support them and show how they fit into the bigger picture.

 Improvements

-The benefit of taking the time to complete a Resolution for every improvement is two-fold:
+The benefit of taking the time to complete a Resolution for every Improvement is two-fold:

-- It creates a standard for how the benefits are being recorded.
+It creates a standard for how the benefits are being recorded.

 In this way, KaiNexus provides a standard way to aggregate the impact of your improvement culture across the organization.
 It allows you to compare locations and get insight into top-down and bottom-up improvement.

-You may have created attributes such as State (e.g. Behind Schedule) or Priority (e.g. Low) to help you quickly group initiatives and take action.
+Your organization may have created attributes such as State (e.g. Behind Schedule) or Priority (e.g. Low) to help you quickly group initiatives and take action.

 Boards

-Strategy Deployment
+Strategy Deployment Boards

 Let’s get into the nuts and bolts of what an example of an actual strategy deployment Board looks like in KaiNexus:

-- Set up your boards to display your KPIs next to the corresponding improvements and projects.
+Create a top-level strategic deployment Board that shows all of your True North goals and measures at the highest level, and lets users drill down into each subsequent level to see how it’s contributing to achieving those objectives.Set up your boards to display your KPIs next to the corresponding improvements and projects.
 Aside from the normal benefits of visual management, this setup draws a parallel between the work and the impact and makes it easier to identify the work that’s driving improvement.

 Leadership Boards

-- Create your nesting structure of Boards based on location and/or objective.
+Create your top-level Board.
+This will be a public Board used for tracking True North objectives.Create your nesting structure of Boards based on location and/or objective.
 We have seen both be successful.

-- Create your Leader standardized work boards.
+Create your Leader standardized work Boards.
 This can be done by creating one row on a Board for each key leader in your organization (CEO, COO, etc.) or by creating one Board for each key leader.

-- Organize your Boards to show how improvements flow up to your True North objectives.
+Organize your Boards to show how Items flow up to your True North objectives.
 Typically, organizations that have a strong strategy deployment culture already and are migrating the work to KaiNexus will create the Board structure first, while those that are early in the process use the deployment process to help refine their Hoshin work and develop their Board structure as they go.

-Huddle Boards / Daily Management
+Huddle Boards / Daily Management Boards

 The best way to keep your front line connected with your strategic goals is to utilize Huddle Boards in your daily improvement management.
 This allows everyone to directly participate in improvement and contribute toward these high-level strategies.